ShaneWilliamson/Furossu/README.md

 # Furossu

-A coding challenge interface for individuals to submit code through.
+A coding challenge that is inspired by Bulls and Cows/Mastermind/the Fallout hacking mini-games.
+(Mostly the Fallout hacking mini-games)

 ---